 Student information card of Clement Vigil, a member of the Pueblo Nation, who entered the school on December 19, 1910 and ultimately departed on September 13, 1918.
 The file indicates Vigil departed the Carlisle Indian School to take a government position.

 The caption reads: ATHLETIC FIELD AT KAMP KOHUT, OXFORD ME

 The reverse side includes a note from Clement Virgil to William Denny from Oxford, Maine on August 26, 1918.

 The caption reads: THE KIND GROWN IN MAINE.

 The reverse side includes a note from Virgil Clement to Wallace Denny sent from Portland, Maine on June 10, 1918.

 Three potatoes on a Maine Central Railway bed.

 Student file of Thomas Montoya, a member of the Pueblo Nation, who entered the school on December 22, 1911, and departed on April 16, 1917.
-The file contains student information cards, an application for enrollment, outing evaluations, an outing record, financial transactions, a photograph, and...
+The file contains student information cards, an application for enrollment, outing evaluations, outing records, financial transactions, a photograph, a...